|

-About
+About Dragonfly

 The Dragonfly Telephoto Array is a novel telescope concept designed to image large and extremely faint structures in the night sky.
 These structures hold important clues to the distribution and nature of dark matter, the elusive substance whose contribution to the total mass-energy density of the Universe is five times higher than that of normal matter.
 These structure are hard to see with conventional telescopes due to a combination of scattered light from bright stars and their mosaicked detectors.
 Dragonfly harnesses the power of commercially-available high-end telephoto lenses to address these issues.
-The latest generation of Canon 400 mm f/2,8 lenses have superb anti-reflection properties, owing to one of the first applications of nano-fabricated coatings with sub-wavelength structures on optical glasses.
+The latest generation of Canon 400 mm f/2.8 lenses have superb anti-reflection properties, owing to one of the first applications of nano-fabricated coatings with sub-wavelength structures on optical glasses.
 Furthermore, each lens is equipped with a single monolithic wide-field detector covering six square degrees, and with multiple redundant lines of sight Dragonfly achieves extremely accurate modeling of the night sky emission.

 |